 We cannot see the future, and the unknown is often scary.
 Keep your primary focus on what God has given you to do today rather than mulling things over in your mind that you do not have control over.
 Tomorrow will be ready for you when you get there because God, who exists outside of time, will already be there.
 He holds all your tomorrows in His capable hands.

 4. God is with you.
 Don’t be afraid.

 “Be strong and courageous.
 Do not be afraid or dismayed, for the LORD your God is with you wherever you go.”
 Joshua 1:9 MEV

-The Bible contains approximately 100 “Fear Not’s”, admonitions to not be afraid.
+The Bible contains hundreds of “Fear Not’s”, admonitions to not be afraid.
 God must have known that we as human beings would need that kind of reminder!
 If Jesus was standing right in front of you, would you be afraid?
 He has promised to be with you always.
-He IS with you right now!
+He IS with you right now, just as much as if you could see Him with your physical eyes.
 There is no need to fear.

 5. Give your anxiety to Jesus.

 “Cast all your anxiety on him because he cares for you.”
 1 Peter 5:7 NIV

 The Greek word translated cast is very descriptive.
 It’s the same word used to describe how the disciples threw their garments over the donkey Jesus would ride into Jerusalem.
 (Luke 19:35) Do that with your anxiety today.
 If necessary, write your worries on a piece of paper, and then throw them into a river or leave them at the altar at your church.
 Such a physical act symbolizes casting all your worries onto Jesus, and leaving them there.

 “There is no fear in love, but perfect love casts out fear.
 For fear has to do with punishment, and whoever fears has not been perfected in love.”
 1 John 4:18 MEV